Updated June 2, 2023

 Introduction to Timestamp to Date in MySQL

 The following article provides an outline for Timestamp to Date in MySQL.
-Timestamp value can be converted into date format in SQL by using a number of methods.
-Some of them include the use of the FROM_UNIXTIME () function and the format function.
+Using various methods, you can convert a timestamp value into a date format in SQL.
+Some include using the FROM_UNIXTIME () function and the format function.
 The timestamp value can be an integer number that represents the number of seconds that have been passed from a particular date considered as the standard date for reference, which is the midnight time 12:00 of 1 January 1970, which does not involve the consideration of leap seconds in the calculation and is called as an epoch.

 The integer value of the timestamp is converted in the date format of YYYY DD MM format by using a function called FROM_UNIXTIME ().
 Here we will see how we can implement the FROM_UNIXTIME () function to convert a value stored in a particular table in timestamp format and try to retrieve the corresponding date of that timestamp in MySQL with the help of an example.

 The syntax of the FROM_UNIXTIME () function in MySQL is as shown below:

 In the above syntax, the terminologies specified are as described below: